-The EEOC issued relevant workplace guidance on sexual orientation and gender identity discrimination after the U.S. Supreme Court's 2020 holding in Bostock v.
+The EEOC issued relevant workplace guidance on sexual orientation and gender identity discrimination after the Supreme Court's 2020 holding in Bostock v.
 Clayton County, Georgia.
-In this landmark ruling, the Court held that workplace discrimination based on sexual orientation and gender identity constitutes unlawful "sex" discrimination in violation of Title VII of the Civil Rights Act of 1964.
+In this landmark ruling, SCOTUS held that workplace discrimination based on sexual orientation and gender identity constitutes unlawful "sex" discrimination in violation of Title VII of the Civil Rights Act of 1964.
 In the Court's majority opinion, Justice Gorsuch stated that "[a]n individual's homosexuality or transgender status is not relevant to employment decisions.
 That's because it is impossible to discriminate against a person for being homosexual or transgender without discriminating against that individual person based on sex."

 Notably, however, the parameters are still being tested nearly three years after the Supreme Court's decision and the EEOC's subsequent guidance.
+You can read a comprehensive legal update on transgender worker's rights, here.